-- 1 bunch of green onions chopped
+- 1 bunch green onions chopped

-- Add 1 tbsp of avocado oil and eggs.
+- On Instant Pot, press Saute and wait until display says Hot.
+Add 1 tablespoon of oil and eggs.
 Stir with spatula until scrambled eggs are formed.
 Press Cancel and transfer eggs to a bowl.

 - For this step no need to rinse Instant Pot.
 Also do not worry about stuck to the bottom eggs.
 Just add ingredients in the following order: water, onion, mushrooms, carrots, chicken and rice.
-Level with spatula to flatten the rice so it cooks evenly.
+Level with spatula to flatten the rice, so it cooks evenly.

 - After Instant Pot has finished cooking, release pressure by turning valve to Venting: white rice – after 10 minutes, brown rice – right away.
 And open the lid.

-Store: Refrigerate in an airtight container for up to 5 days.
+- Store: Refrigerate in an airtight container for up to 5 days.

 - Do not worry if there is a little bit of water left.
-Once you stir the fried rice and as the rice sits it will get absorbed.
+Once you stir the fried rice and as the rice sits, it will get absorbed.